BurntSushi/fst/README.md

 state machines.
 In particular, it makes use of finite state transducers to map keys to values as the machine is executed.
 Using finite state machines as data structures enables us to store keys in a compact format that is also easily searchable.
-For example, this crate also provides range queries, regular expression queries and Levenshtein (edit) distance queries.
+For example, this crate levages memory maps to make range queries, regular expression queries and Levenshtein (edit) distance queries very fast.

 Check out my blog post
 [Index 1,600,000,000 Keys with Automata and